A double scale fast algorithm for the transient evolution of a resonant tunneling diode: The stationary algorithm revisited

 \subsection{The One Mode Approximation}

-We start with the descritpion of the step $S1$, in the One Mode Approximation, of the computation of a wave function $\Phi_k$ solution to the stationary Shr\"odinger equation \eqref{VpGe} for a given frequency $k$.
+We start with the description of the step $S1$ of the computation of a wave function $\Phi_k$ solution to the stationary Schr\"odinger equation \eqref{VpGe} for a given frequency $k$.
+To simplify the notations, the exponent $l$ appearing in Algorithm \ref{algGum} will be omitted.
 Following the works \cite{BePi2} and \cite{PrSj}, the One Mode Approximation consists in the decomposition: